Kanyooo/Biomed-DPT/README.md

 # Biomed-DPT
-this is the code of paper titled Biomed-DPT
+this is the code of paper titled Biomed-DPT: Dual Modality Prompt Tuning for Biomedical Vision-Language Models